Thursday, August 22, 2019

 was a syndicated TV series hosted by Hugh Hefner and which aired from 1969 to 1970 for a total of 52 one-hour episodes over two seasons.
 Recorded at CBS Television City in Los Angeles and at KTLA on Sunset for the second season, it featured some of the most popular artists in TV, film, music, and even comedy.
 This was Hefner’s second weekly series.
 His earlier effort, Playboy’s Penthouse, which aired from 1959 to 1960, was produced in Chicago, then the headquarters of the magazine’s offices, which limited the celebrities available for taping.
 The move to LA not only expanded the number and variety of guest stars, but also took advantage of LA’s prominence as the nexus of the entertainment industry in America.
 Following the end of the series, Hefner moved his base of operations from Chicago to LA in 1971.

-As soon as one hears the smooth jazz opening theme music and sees the flashing lights of Playboy building located at Sunset and Alta Loma, which also sported a Playboy Club, it’s hard not to feel a lot cooler and suave than one actually is in real life.
+As soon as one hears the smooth jazz opening theme music and sees the flashing lights of the building located at Sunset and Alta Loma which sported a Playboy Club (though the series itself was filmed at CBS Studies), it’s hard not to feel a lot cooler and suave than one actually is in real life.

 Jerry Lewis (far left), Sammy Davis Jr. (center) and Hugh Hefner (far right), just another night at the party.
 Playboy After Dark attracted the era’s top talent and even let Jerry Lewis in!